 Tests and Diagnoses

-A physical examination is the easiest way for your podiatrist in NYC to confirm if you have a callus.
+A physical examination is the easiest way for Dr. Solomon of Podiatry Manhattan center to confirm if you have a callus.
 During the exam, the foot doctor looks for:

 - Thick rough skin